piyush1way/Smart-Resume-Matcher/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request with detailed description

-## 📄 License & Citation

-This project is part of academic research in AI-powered recruitment systems.

 ## 🙏 Acknowledgments